Plaintext still works. SecretRefs are opt-in per credential.

 path. mode: "json"(default) expects a JSON object payload and resolvesidas a JSON pointer.mode: "singleValue"expects ref id"value"and returns the raw file contents (trailing newline stripped).- Path must pass ownership/permission checks;

 timeoutMs(default 5000) andmaxBytes(default 1 MiB) bound the read. - Windows fail-closed: if ACL verification is unavailable for the path, resolution fails.
-For trusted paths only, set
+Move the secret to a path whose ACLs OpenClaw can verify; there is no provider-level bypass.

 Exec provider